mathewpareles/LLM-Research/README.md

 </p>

-In my thesis, I compute the DOS for high-symmetry materials beyond the plots shown above.
+In my thesis, I compute the DOS more generally using Perturbation Theory.

-## Quantum Computers and Differential Equations
+## Quantum Computing Research

-In my undergrad at Cornell, I came up with ways to use Quantum Computers to solve Partial Differential Equations.
-Here are some of the simulations of the Heat and Advection Equations that I created.
+In my undergrad at Cornell, I researched ways of using Quantum Computers to solve Partial Differential Equations.
+Here are some of the simulations that I created.
 The code is written in Qiskit, so you can run it on actual an Quantum Computer.
-The inaccuracies come from the fact that the Advection Equation is not naturally represented on the Quantum Circuits that we use, and this is a largely unsolved problem in the literature.
+The Heat Equation (left) is simulated accurately, but Advection Equation (right) builds up significant error and is not naturally represented on the Quantum Circuits that we use.
+Choosing the best circuit for a particular task is an open problem.

 <p align="center">
 <img src="/images/0.png" alt="4 fold band" width="400"/>
 <img src="/images/1.png" alt="6 fold band" width="400"/>
 </p>